voidStellar14/egg_timer/README.md

 # egg_timer
 an egg timer written in python

-contains both the version I made and the version copilot cleaned up.
+contains both the version I made and the version copilot cleaned up. (the one in edge, not github copilot)

 source for USSR.wav: